EmanuelAlmirante/Omega_Systems_Mini_Casino/README.md

 The objective of this exercise is to implement a simplified version of an API that will serve a casino.

+### Notes:

+In the _DataLoader_ class is created one game when the application is started.
+That is the game used when interacting with the API.
+To create more games it is only necessary to instantiate them in that class.

+It was used an in-memory database, more precisely the _H2 Database_.
+By using an in-memory database all data is only persisted while the application is running and after stopping the application all data will be lost.

+To manually test the API please import the file in the postman_collections to Postman and use those endpoints.

 ### Setup:

 - Clone project to a folder